Local Regulations

 State Requirements

-- State Certification: Ensure all hazardous waste handlers are certified by the state’s environmental agency.
+- State Certification: All facilities that handle hazardous materials must be certified by the state environmental agency.

 Environmental Requirements